-Successful candidates require presentation of the accomplished work after the prorgamme is finished.
+Successful candidates require presentation of the accomplished work after the programme is finished.

 Funding can be provided by cheque in advance if the result is announced before the residency programme starts.

-1) Katie de Tilly, Honorary Chair, President Emeritus of Hong Kong Art Gallery Association and Director of 10 Chancery Lane Gallery
+1) Katie de Tilly, Director of 10 Chancery Lane Gallery and Honorary Chair of Hong Kong Art Gallery Association

-9) Caroline Ha Thuc, Independent art writer and curator
+3) Caroline Ha Thuc, independent art writer and curator